Good Coleus plant care answers the question of:

 Coleus seeds sprouts easily and quickly in a medium of sand and peatmoss or light soil at a temperature of 65 degrees F. or more, otherwise germination will he delayed.

 Allow at least six weeks from sowing to planting-out time, and keep plants pinched frequently so they will become heavily branched.
-Since plants grown from seed tends to flower when plants are small, pinching is needed.
+Growing coleus from seed tends to flower when plants are small, pinching is needed.

 Pinching For Shape and Fullness